xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 location: "Blacksburg, VA"
 ---

+<span style="color:red">This page is only updated till Jan 13, 2023.
+Students should go to Canvas for the most up-to-date syllabus.</span>

 **Time and Location**: Tuesday and Thursday, 12:30 PM - 1:45 PM.
 NCB 270.

 **Instructor**: Xuan Wang